DineshAvula/practice-repo/README.md

 #Git commands -- all the commands are in lower case
 clone -- Say, there is a repository that is not present on our local machine but it is on github and we want to bring it onto our local machine. add -- when we have updated, created or deleted files and folders, we will want to tell Git that we have made changes and we want Git to track them.
 We use 'add'. commit -- we know that Git is used to save the changes tha we have made in the code.
-Once, we 'commit', we are saving those changes in Git i.e. we are committin those changes. push -- once we have made the changes locally on our computer and we are ready to put them on Git, we tell Git to track them through the 'add' command, we save our files to Git through the 'commit' command.
+Once, we 'commit', we are saving those changes in Git i.e. we are committing those changes. push -- once we have made the changes locally on our computer and we are ready to put them on Git, we tell Git to track them through the 'add' command, we save our files to Git through the 'commit' command.
 And then we save (or) upload our files to a remote repository like 'Github' or 'Bitbucket'.
 We do this through 'push' command. pull -- when there are changes to our code on Github and we want to download those to our local machine,we use 'pull' command i.e. we 'pull' down those changes from the repository.